di-lo/image-data-bars/README.md

 Here is a data stripes visualization of climate change over years where red means high global warming and green is low:
 ![image](https://user-images.githubusercontent.com/60364755/120105769-16994a80-c163-11eb-8285-6f1eed1103e4.png)

+Final Project Code in Place 2021.
+Access 2 minute video presentation .

+I attended [Code in Place 2021](https://codeinplace.stanford.edu/) which is an intro-to-coding course based on CS106A in Stanford teaches the fundamentals of programming using the widely-used Python language.
+Image Data Bars is my final project for the course.